 But with sunny days and warmer weather on the horizon, it was time to brighten up this room with a little retro-glam tropical flair for the summer season.

 My first stop was to Etsy to source some prints.
-I narrowed down my search by doing a simple “tropical palm prints” search, then selecting a variety of prints that had slight variations in color and texture but would complement each other on the wall.
-Here are few from various Etsy shops.
+I narrowed down my search by doing a simple “tropical palm leaf prints” search, then selecting a variety of prints that had slight variations in color and texture but would complement each other on the wall.

 I used Adobe Indesign to create a mockup of the prints in the frames.
 By saving thumbnail images of the prints first, I could swap them in and out of my “virtual” Indesign” frames, creating the perfect layout before purchasing the prints.

 I’ve always loved our dining room, but this gallery wall design takes it over the top for summer.
 Don’t the green hues in the prints look amazing against the blue-gray walls, jute, and wicker accents?